ciroqn/ARROW_project/README.md

 Targets will need to be picked that are not in the *exclusion zone*, which is the zone through which the dish cannot rotate due to hardware limitations.
 The exclusion zone is in `Alt/Az` coordinates:
   - 20 deg < Azimuth < 340 deg
   - 20 deg < Altitude < 80 deg

+The dish takes roughly 5-6 seconds to rotate by 1 degree (so ~ 10 degrees / minute).
+Also, it takes around 15 seconds to run a quic scan (and 100s for a full scane), and this would be done, typically, only to confirm that the dish has been turned away from an unkown source of radio interference.
+Interference shows up as sharp peaks on the graph, and if these sharp peaks are close to the H1 line, then it will be necessary to shift the dish 1-2 degrees to the right or left and make a quick scan to investiage the interference.